Is Dubai a safe place?

 Subways (Not Actually a Concern)

 Many people say that the subways in Dubai require women and children to ride in a separate car from the men.
+This has made some people question whether Dubai is safe for women?
 This is NOT a requirement, but there is a separate car that ONLY women and children can ride in.
 Women are welcome to ride in the general cabin with the men (and many do), but if they desire separation, a car is available.
 While I think the segregation is unnecessary, it is available as an option that some Middle Eastern women take advantage of.

 The rules are definitely different, but I think the burden of following them is definitely worth the return of getting to see Dubai, and experience Middle Eastern culture.
 If a 5 foot 3 blonde girl from Las Vegas can feel totally comfortable in Dubai, then I think everyone else should be able to as well.